secureCodeBox/secureCodeBox/scanners/kube-hunter/README.md

 To learn more about the kube-hunter scanner itself visit [kube-hunter GitHub] or [kube-hunter Website].

 ## Deployment
-The kube-hunter `scanType` can be deployed via helm:
+The kube-hunter chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)